Last Updated: 4.5.2023

 We are required by the California Consumer Privacy Act of 2018 (“CCPA”) to provide this CCPA notice (“CCPA Notice”) to California residents to explain how we collect, use, and share their personal information, and the rights and choices we offer California residents regarding our handling of their personal information.

-This CCPA Notice and the CCPA privacy rights apply only to California residents whose interactions with us are limited to:
+This CCPA Notice and the CCPA privacy rights apply to California residents in the following circumstances:

 The CCPA grants individuals the following rights:

 You are entitled to exercise the rights described above free from discrimination.

 Please note that the CCPA limits these rights by, for example, prohibiting us from providing certain sensitive information in response to an access request and limiting the circumstances in which we must comply with a deletion request.
 If we deny your request, we will communicate our decision to you.

 You may exercise your California privacy rights described above by calling us at 888-958-1470 or emailing firstname.lastname@example.org.
 We will need to confirm your identity and California residency to process your requests to exercise your access, correction, or deletion rights.
 We cannot process your request if you do not provide us with sufficient detail to allow us to understand and respond to it.

 California residents can empower an “authorized agent” to submit requests on their behalf.
 We will require the authorized agent to have a written authorization confirming that authority.

 WHAT DOES ACRETRADER, INC. (“ACRETRADER”) DO WITH YOUR PERSONAL INFORMATION?

 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.